 Subgroups of data: For tests that require you to dig into individual subgroups of data, such as age group or gender, increasing the sample size can help accommodate more in-depth analyses.

 It is essential to note that agile research relies on random sampling for participant recruitment and quota balancing is not supported.
-Feedback Loop results are usually within a 10% variance of the national census, so we recommend basing your analysis on the entire population and maybe a few large subgroups instead of getting too nuanced.
+Results from DISQO Experience Suite are usually within a 10% variance of the national census, so we recommend basing your analysis on the entire population and maybe a few large subgroups instead of getting too nuanced.

 How feasible is your target audience?